NVIDIA/spark-rapids/docs/get-started/getting-started-kubernetes.md

 ## Running Spark Applications in the Kubernetes Cluster

-### spark-submit example pi job in `cluster` mode.
+### Submitting a Simple Test Job

-This is a good way to test if RAPIDS plugin can be found.
+This simple job will test if the RAPIDS plugin can be found.
-Because `ClassNotFoundException` is a common error if the Driver can not find the jar for `com.nvidia.spark.SQLPlugin`:
+`ClassNotFoundException` is a common error if the Spark driver can not find the RAPIDS Accelerator jar, resulting in an exception like this:
 ```
 Exception in thread "main" java.lang.ClassNotFoundException: com.nvidia.spark.SQLPlugin
 ```